wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 16 Moreover, the cowardice of his heart caused him to make a league with the servants of the king, in the which he gave unto them the whole territory over which the people had entrusted him to preside ; notwithstanding it appertained not unto him.

-17 And the balls of solid iron, and the black dust,and the destroying engines became a prey unto the men of Britain.
+17 And the balls of solid iron, and the black dust, and the destroying engines became a prey unto the men of Britain.

-18 Now there had followed after William a band of brave men from the west, and the name of their captain is Brush ; and he had in trust "the bread and the wine which were to refresh the army of Columbia.
+18 Now there had followed after William a band of brave men from the west, and the name of their captain is Brush ; and he had in trust the bread and the wine which were to refresh the army of Columbia.

 19 And, lest they should fall into the hands of the savages, a captain, whose name was Vanhorn, was ordered to go forth and meet him.

 20 And the band that went forth, were entrapped at Brownstown, by the cunning savages, that laid wait for them ; and the killed and the wounded of Columbia, were about two score.

-21 And again there were sent from the camp of William more than five hunched men to go to the aid of Brush.
+21 And again there were sent from the camp of William more than five hundred men to go to the aid of Brush.

-22 And the name of the chief captain thereof, was Miller ; and the captain whom he ordered to go before him was called Snelling.
+22 And the name of the chief captain thereof, was Miller ; and the captain whom he ordered to go before him was called Snelling.*

+* Col. Miller and Col. Snelling.

 23 Now Snelling was a valiant man, and strove hard against the men of Britain, and the savages 3 even until Miller the chief captain arrived.